 The report details how the state participates in the extractive industries, through three types of incorporation: Joint-stock companies (JSCs), State (unitary) enterprises (SEs), and National joint-stock companies (NJSCs).
+The MSG's comments clarified that JSCs and NJSCs have the same legal status, with any special legal status determined by the level of the state's participation in the company itself.
 A general overview of the state's responsibilities towards the different forms of incorporated entities is provided, and most data is provided by individual SOE.
-However, the report is
+However, the report is limited to material SOEs and their immediate majority-owned subsidiaries, joint ventures, and joint activities.

-$^{28}$ Approximately USD 3.2m, using the annual average exchange rate of USD 1 = UAH 26.6.
+&lt;sup>29 Approximately USD 3.2m, using the annual average exchange rate of USD 1 = UAH 26.6.

-&lt;sup>29 EITI (2018), 'The Board approved Ukraine's request for adapted implementation'.
-Available at: https://eiti.org/board-decision/2018-10 limited to material SOEs and their immediate majority-owned subsidiaries, joint ventures, and joint activities.
+EITI (2018), 'The Board approved Ukraine's request for adapted implementation'.
+Available at: https://eiti.org/board-decision/2018-10